Internal Family Systems Therapy: UK Options For This Mental Health Counselling Method

 What to look for in an IFS therapist

 When looking for an IFS therapist, you might ensure they are registered with an organization like the Health and Care Professions Council (HCPC).
 You might also inquire as to whether the provider has certification through the IFS Institute.
-This extra credential can help you trust that your therapist has fully studied the modality and understands what is required to support clients.
+This extra credential can help you trust that your therapist has fully studied how internal family systems work and understands what is required to support clients.
 Providers can work with Internal Family Systems UK to get certified within the UK.

 Other traits to consider looking for in a therapist include the following: